kazurayam/extent-reports-applied-to-katalon-studio-project/docs/index.md

 > I have a doubt about this list of dependencies.
 Do we need the `extentreport-5.1.1..jar` and `katalon_generated_extentreports-5.1.1.jar` together?
 It looks duplicating, isn’t it?
 But for now I wouldn’t stick to this point.

-If you are going to use Externt Reports in your own Katalon project, you want to copy those jar files into the `Drivers` folder of your own project.
+If you are going to use Extent Reports in your own Katalon project, you want to copy those jar files into the `Drivers` folder of your own project.

 When you accidentaly removed all those files, you can restore them by invoking a Gradle build: